ezili_sm_button

 The Tainos and Africans fused cultures and co-existed peacefully, shared similar beliefs, similar cosmologies, similar primordial and psychological archetypes.

 And this simple African Haitian song reclaims that fused Haitian narrative and worldview, tells something of African Haitian cosmology, tells the story of the African Haitian psyche, its archetypes and says many, many things.
 Amongst which are, one is transformed, revitalized when one goes back to root.
 When one remembers, calls and shows reverence for the African ancestors who had lived in harmony and paid respect to life, the planet and nature during their temporal existence.
 When you’re transformed, when you enter - Lasous - the unseen realm of existence, others (without the third eye of Vodun) can’t see you then.
 You become like the tiniest of water-born wiggly creatures – teta nan dlo.
 You are one with the breath of life and knowledge, compellingly one as the wiggle of inhale and exhale that is pictured to call up Ayida and Danbala Wedo.
+The Ayida Dan Wedo vibration is the sun's ecliptic path across the equator, the micro and macro zodiac path, serpentine path, DNA markings spanning the seasons, lifespans, the cosmos.
 One with all the natural forces, air, water, fire as represented in the wiggling, zigzagging contraction and release hieroglyphs or drawn vèvè that symbolizes the two cosmic serpents – Ayida Dan Wedo.
-When you enter this other realm of existence, earth (female) and sky (male) merge and you’ve crossed over to the road back to humanity’s roots, back to Lan Guinen – Mother Africa.
+When you enter this other realm of existence, earth (female) and sky (male) merge and you’ve crossed over to the road back to humanity’s roots, back to Lan Guinen – Mother Afrika/Akebullan.
 When you enter this other realm of existence, you are also in the water world, the universal firmament – Anba Dlo – in that cosmic space where the world began with Lè Marasa, lè Mò e lè Mistè

 .